MolBIFFM/diana/README.md

     }
 ]
 ```
-The table column corresponding to modification sites used, if available, to order the changes.
+The table column reporting modification sites of measurements.
+If available, measurements are sorted accordingly.

 ```json
 [